Allium geyeri: Description

 Allium geyeri produces narrowly elongate bulbs up to 25 mm long.
 Flowering stalks can reach up to 50 cm in height.
 Flowers are bell-shaped to urn-shaped, pink to white with yellow pollen.

+Allium geyeri, like many alliums, is pollinated by many varieties of bumble bee.
+Known pollinators of this onion include the Bombus bifarius, Bombus centralis, Bombus flavifrons, Bombus huntii, Bombus melanopygus, Bombus sylvicola, Bombus occidentalis, and Bombus bohemicus.